Ding Dong (reggae musician): Music career

-He released his first single "Bad Man Forward Bad Man Pull Up", which was a hit in late 2005 and early 2006.
+Ding Dong stated that at first he did not take music seriously, now he makes music out of love rather than financial gain.
+He released his first single "Bad Man Forward Bad Man Pull Up", in 2006.
 He was also known as "Mr BadMan Forward" because of the dance associated with the title of the record.
-Ding Dong was the host of It's All About Dance, a dance-umentary directed by Jay Will.

 Having dabbled in music as a recording artist over the years; he was instrumental in the concept behind the single "Wacky Dip", an ode to the late Gerald "Bogle" Levy performed by dancehall group Voicemail.
 Ding Dong also made music with the late Danny Champagne and Elephant Man as well as winning several dancing titles.

 2009 saw the release of "Holiday", a collaboration with Jamaican singer Chevaughn.
 Since its release, Ding Dong has continued recording with songs such as "Hustler", "Shampoo", "Wul Up", "Syvah", "Gas", "Lowe Mi", "Fling", "Rock the Floor" (alongside labelmate Shenseea), "Flairy", and "Lebeh Lebeh".
 He has performed in the US, Europe and the Caribbean, and appeared in Rebel Salute 2018, the first dancer-turned-dancehall artist ever billed for the show in its 24-year history.
 He has recorded on the BigShip and Emudio labels.

 In February 2018, Ding Dong appeared on BBC 1Xtra with the Ravers Clavers, teaching Seani B how to dance at Big Yard Studios, Jamaica.

 Advertising work

+Social media has enabled musicians like Ding Dong to reach audiences independently Ding Dong is present on his social media platforms and uses his platform to promote his music on platforms such as TikTok.

 Grace Foods' brand campaign Flava with a Beat gave Ding Dong a major role as the voice behind the campaign jingle, and his latest dance move, Flairy, became the official dance for the campaign.
-Other brands he has advertised include; Magnum Tonic Wine, GraceKennedy and Western Sports.
-"It is a blessing, especially for me representing the dancehall community and as a male from the garrison," Ding Dong said."It shows that it is not where you are from, but how you carry yourself," Ding Dong said.
+Other brands he has advertised include; Magnum Tonic Wine, GraceKennedy and Western Union.
+"It is a blessing, especially for me representing the dancehall community and as a male from the garrison," Ding Dong said.
+"It shows that it is not where you are from, but how you carry yourself," Ding Dong said.
+In 2022, Ding Dong launched his clothing brand DNDG.
+In that same year Magnum Tonic Wine gave him the title chief dancing officer of dancehall.